eth-educators/eth-docker-docs/website/docs/Usage/ConfigureWallet.md

 > can be imported to a single validator client.

 The created files will be in the directory `.eth/validator_keys` in this project.
-> eth2.0-deposit-cli shows you a different directory, that's because it has a view
+> staking-deposit-cli shows you a different directory, that's because it has a view
 > from inside the container.

 This is also where you'd place your own keystore files if you already have some for import.